Yes, Crossword Compiler 10 is fully compatible with Windows Vista, 7, 8 and 10 (desktop/laptop).

 The program only runs on Microsoft Windows.
 However you can run the program on a Mac if you have a Windows running in a virtual machine (such as Virtual Box, VMware Fusion or Parallels Desktop): this works very well, almost as fast as running it on a Windows machine.
 VirtualBox is free, and you can get free Windows virtual machines to try from Microsoft (or buy a second-hand Windows CD on e.g. eBay).

-Crossword Compiler can only run on Windows desktops or tablets to make puzzles (or in a Virtual Machine).
+Crossword Compiler can only run on Windows desktop/laptop or tablets to make puzzles (or in a Virtual Machine).
 However interactive web puzzles that you create with Crossword Compiler can certainly be solved online on iPads and other tablets.

 Yes, we our order processing company ShareIt accepts purchase orders from business clients.
 Please see the ordering page for a form that you can print out and send with your official purchase order.